 Although that statement seems fitting, I'm not talking about age here.
 In the second installment of Tales Of A Successful Experiment these numbers reflect where I've landed with handlebars in over thirty years of mountain biking.
 If you started in this sport in the 80ies, your first mountain bike had a flat bar with some back sweep.
 As you got into the 90ies the handlebars of your XC bike got narrower.
-In order to get better leverage while climbing, you added bar ends.
+To get better leverage while climbing, you added bar ends.
 Chances are high these were sporting big Onza logos; maybe they were 3D purple too.
 As time moved on, handlebars grew wider and started to rise.
 Somehow, the mountain bike community collectively decided that it was uncool to combine a riser bar with bar ends and that was the end of those handlebar extensions unless your name was Fred.
-Fast-forward across the turn of the century to the arrival of 29 inch wheels.
-The larger wheels moved the whole cockpit upwards and out of necessity the flat bar returned.
+Fast-forward to the turn of the century to the arrival of 29-inch wheels.
+The larger wheels moved the whole cockpit upwards and out of necessity, the flat bar returned.

-During my mountain biking career I went through all the above.
-When my single-speed mountain bikes started rolling on 29 inch wheels, I started out with flat bars with a sweep in the neighborhood of 12 degrees.
+During my mountain biking career, I went through all the above.
+When my single-speed mountain bikes started rolling on 29-inch wheels, I started with flat bars with a sweep in the neighborhood of 12 degrees.
 In 2012 I swapped those bars for Answer Carbon 720 20/20 with a 20mm rise and a 20° back sweep.
 It was instant love and I used them for several years.
 Always intrigued by Jeff Jones' H-bars and the arguments he made for them, I decided to give them a try this year.